 Baker examines the mental load that women carry as wives and mothers, particularly working women, and how it differs from what society expects of men.

 Murder in the desirable Dynasty Ranch neighborhood has lawyer and prospective buyer, Nora, looking into what happened.
 With all the Stepford-style husbands she is meeting, she’s starting to wonder what kind of place Dynasty Ranch is after all.
-This is a perfect book for book clubs.
+This is a perfect book for book clubs, it is such a thought-provoking book.
 You will have such a great discussion about this book about motherhood.

 October 2018 Reese Witherspoon Book Club Pick